wjzhengsh/blockchain/howto/ibp-console-manage.md

 ## Installing patches for your nodes
 {: #ibp-console-manage-patch}

-The underlying {{site.data.keyword.IBM_notm}} Hyperledger Fabric docker images for the peer, CA, and orderer nodes might need to be updated over time, for example, with security updates or to a new Fabric point release.
+The underlying {{site.data.keyword.IBM_notm}} Hyperledger Fabric docker images for the peer, CA, and ordering nodes might need to be updated over time, for example, with security updates or to a new Fabric point release.
 The **Patch available** text on a node tile is the indicator that such a patch is available and can be installed on the node whenever you are ready.
 These patches are optional, but recommended.
 You cannot patch nodes that have been imported into the console.

 Patches are applied to nodes one at a time.
 While the patch is being applied, the node is unavailable to process requests or transactions.
 Therefore, to avoid any disruption of service, whenever possible you should ensure another node of the same type is available to process requests.
 Installing patches on a node takes about a minute to complete and when the update is complete, the node is ready to process requests.
 {:note}

 To apply a patch to a node, open the node tile and click the **Install patch** button.
+You cannot patch nodes that you imported to the console.

 ## Kubernetes cluster expiration
 {: #ibp-console-manage-console-cluster-expiration}